AroenvR/nestjs-demo/README.md

 - **Integration with Logging**: Combine with logging mechanisms to record error details for debugging.

 ## SQLCipher
-Quick guide on getting SQLCipher to work with this API on a Linux system.
+Quick guide on getting SQLCipher to work with this API on an Ubuntu system.

 #### Commands:
 ```